stellardreams/stellardreams.github.io/_posts/2020-10-29-Grape-fruit-sized-Black-Hole-in-the-outer-solar-system.md

 Overall, it's impossible for me to really extrapolate what the best and also worst case scenario may actually turn out to be.
 I am assuming that the team at Harvard is thinking about these issues.

-Update on October 31, 2020: I've been told that this object may have negligible gravitational influence on earth.
-There is no risk of this object impacting Milankovitch cycles.
-I was also educated that some 35 years it was hypothesized that the Sun is bound to a companion star.
+Update on October 31, 2020: I've been told that this object may have negligible gravitational influence on earth. **There is no/doesn't appear to be any risk of this object impacting Milankovitch cycles.** I was also educated that some 35 years it was hypothesized that the Sun is bound to a companion star.
 A [Nemesis star](https://en.wikipedia.org/wiki/Nemesis_(hypothetical_star)) was it was called.
 The [WISE telescope](https://en.wikipedia.org/wiki/Wide-field_Infrared_Survey_Explorer) has not been able to find any evidence of any such companion star.

 Next